everettsouthwick/vxThreads/README.md

 # vxthreads
-Embed friendly version of threads.net
+Embed friendly version for Discord of threads.net